asleepyskye/archive-hrt.cat/other/journal.md

 Welcome to our journal where we write about ~~wild fantasies we have about catgirls~~ what we're actively learning on any given day.
 Thoughts may be incomplete and scattered, these are merely our own notes.
 Look at [Topics](/topics) and [Guide](/guide) for more structured info.

 ## HRT Cat is Back!
-_April 16, 2024_
+_July 23, 2024_

 ### Where we went

 HRT Cat was previously hosted on Github Pages.
 We liked this cause it was free and we could just `git push` updates out.
 We did, however, suspect that eventually that decision would come back to bite us in the ass seeing as Github terms of service probably don't look _super_ kindly on this type of website.
 It probably doesn't help that we access all of our services through Tor and are more likely to have our accounts flagged as spam.
-So yeah, Github took us down and we didn't even know until posts on reddit started popping up.
+So Github took us down and we didn't even know until posts on reddit started popping up.
 Once we were able to wrap up a few other projects we've been able to put HRT Cat back in the center of the project orbit.

 ### Where we are now

-We are now hosting on a with a smaller, leftist, queer oriented git host, https://git.gay.
+We are now hosting on a with a smaller, leftist, queer oriented git host, [git.gay](https://git.gay), and are hopeful the site will stay online.

 ### Where we're going

 Shit is getting super real out there, you know?
 More and more people are needing access to DIY hormones and it seems like every day one of us is sharing some DIY atrocity posted on the subreddit with each other.
 There's way too much bad info in our community.
-Too many people shooting junk vials (please stop burning oil then injecting it! omg).
+Too many people shooting junk vials.

 We want to focus on a few different things moving forward: